Interlingua: Phonotactics

 Interlingua has no explicitly defined phonotactics.
 However, the prototyping procedure for determining Interlingua words, which strives for internationality, should in general lead naturally to words that are easy for most learners to pronounce.
 In the process of forming new words, an ending cannot always be added without a modification of some kind in between.
 A good example is the plural -s, which is always preceded by a vowel to prevent the occurrence of a hard-to-pronounce consonant cluster at the end.
 If the singular does not end in a vowel, the final -s becomes -es.

 Loanwords

 Unassimilated foreign loanwords, or borrowed words, are spelled as in their language of origin.
 Their spelling may contain diacritics, or accent marks.
 If the diacritics do not affect pronunciation, they are removed.

 Vocabulary

-Words in Interlingua may be taken from any language, as long as their internationality is verified by their presence in seven control languages: Spanish, Portuguese, Italian, French, and English, with German and Russian acting as secondary controls.
-These are the most widely spoken Romance, Germanic, and Slavic languages, respectively.
-Because of their close relationship, Spanish and Portuguese are treated as one unit.
+The maintainers of Interlingua select words for it based on their presence and commonality in languages dubbed 'control' languages.
+These are Spanish, Portuguese, Italian, French, and English, with German and Russian dubbed as secondary controls.
+An Interlingua word's origin can be from any language so long as it has spread to the control languages.
+Spanish and Portuguese, both West Iberian languages, are treated as one unit.
 The largest number of Interlingua words are of Latin origin, with the Greek and Germanic languages providing the second and third largest number.
-The remainder of the vocabulary originates in Slavic and non-Indo-European languages.
+The remainder of the vocabulary originates in Slavic languages and non-Indo-European languages.